InSourceIO/InSourceIO.github.io/_posts/articles/2018-05-31-stateless-api-security-with-spring-boot-part-2.md

 With this filter, we have to define a bunch of pieces to make it work.

 1\.
+We've provided an instance of `RequestHeaderAuthenticationFilter`.

+We've configured it with a principal (required) and credentials (optional) and told it not to puke on missing header (so our authentication entrypoint is used instead).

+2\.
 We've provided an `AuthenticationManager` with a single `AuthenticationProvider`.

-Our provider of type `PreAuthenticatedAuthenticationProvider` expects an `Authentication`.
+Our provider of type `PreAuthenticatedAuthenticationProvider` expects an `AuthenticationUserDetailsService` parameterized with `PreAuthenticatedAuthenticationToken`.

-2\.
-We've provided a `AuthenticationUserDetailsService` to do the conversion from `UserDetails` to `Authentication`.

-The `UserDetailsByNameServiceWrapper` we provided expects a `UserDetailsService`.

 3\.
-We've implemented `AuthorizationUserDetailsService` to provide that `UserDetails`.
+We've provided a `AuthenticationUserDetailsService` to do the creation of a `UserDetails`.

+This is where our custom authorization logic will go, based on the `PreAuthenticatedAuthenticationToken` given by our provider.

 #### AuthenticationEntryPoint